Skip to main content

 Provision Atmos Components into all Stacks

-Provision the myapp Atmos component into the stacks:
+Provision the station Atmos component into the stacks:

 Alternatively, you can execute the configured Atmos workflow to provision all the components in all the stacks: